TestL-ab/TestL-ab.github.io/src/pages/docs/sdk.md

 The first time that the SDK client fetches feature configurations, it makes a request to the Test Lab backend server, the server reaches out to the database to retrieve the current feature and user-block configuration, and the current configurations are returned to the SDK client with a `200 OK` status.

 Once the initial fetch is complete, the SDK client sends subsequent requests at the specified intervals with a `If-Modified-Since` header.
 The Test Lab backend server keeps track of the last time feature data was modified, and it simply returns a `304 Not Modified` status if no changes have been made since the last request.
-If changes have been made, then the updated feature configuration data is returned, and the in-memory representation of the feature configuration is updated by the SDK.
+This is critical because it prevents the backend server from making an unnecessary call to the database to retrieve data that has not been modified.
+On the other hand, if changes have been made, then the updated feature configuration data is returned, and the in-memory representation of the feature configuration is updated by the SDK.

 ![Alt Text](/images/PollingUpdateReverse.png)